Comment on page

 Our goal should not be to “win” every disagreement or argument.
 A more productive goal is to be open to ideas that make our own ideas better.
 “Winning” is when different perspectives make our work richer and stronger.

 By matching your actions with your words, you become a person others want to follow.
-Your actions influence others to behave and respond in ways that are valuable and appropriate for our organisational outcomes.
+Your actions influence others to behave and respond in ways that are valuable and appropriate for our organizational outcomes.
 Design your community and your work for inclusion.
-Hold yourself and others accountable for inclusive behaviours.
+Hold yourself and others accountable for inclusive behaviors.

-The following behaviours are considered to be unacceptable under these guidelines.
+The following behaviors are considered to be unacceptable under these guidelines.

-Unwanted sexual attention, including sexualised comments, jokes or imagery in interaction and communication
+- Unwanted sexual attention, including sexualized comments, jokes, or imagery in interaction and communication

 After receiving a concise description of your situation, Sara or X will review and determine next steps.
 They will involve other colleagues or outside specialists (such as legal counsel), as needed to appropriately address each situation.